marcusva/docproc/doc/rulesengine.rst

         "name":     "<optional name of the rule>",
         "path":     "<message content path to use for comparing or checking>", "op":       "<operator to use>",
-        "value":    "<value to use for comparision>",
+        "value":    "<value to use for comparison>",
         "subrules": [ "<more nested rules>" ]
     }